luminovang/documentation/introduction/features.md

 ];
 ```

+> Note:
-> Note: Luminova is all about code organization.
+> Framework is all about code organization.
 To maintain good practice and application maintainability.
 >
 >  All your class files must be placed in the `/libraries/libs/` directory to load them.

+***

 ##### Single File Import